 The policy for each use case was written by the team members most involved in that use case.
 The tone of the policy for each use case will differ.

-Research and Writing
+Writing

 This section pertains to Tattle's policy for using AI tools for writing and generating content.
 Writing encompasses the following: